zezking/barChartProject/README.md

 # Bar Chart Project

+Clone to local repository and use live server for a preview

 ## About

 This is a bar Chart Project for the prep module of Lighthouse Labs Bootcamp